 - Leading Through Training: Training the next generation of leaders in Histocompatibility and Immunogenetics to navigate the complexities of testing and research in Transplantation Immunology.

 - Now Recruiting For UCLA Histocompatibility Director Training Program.
-Applications are being accepted for the Director In Training Position to start July 2017.
-UCLA Job Posting #JPF02525.
+Applications are being accepted for the Director In Training Position to start July of every academic year.

-- Recruitment: Dr. Monica Cappelletti, PhD was recruited as new assistant professor in the Department of Pathology and Laboratory Medicine and Director of the UCLA Immune Assessment Core.
+- Recruitment: Dr. Rebecca Sosa, PhD was recruited as new Assistant Professor in the Department of Pathology and Laboratory Medicine and Assistant Director of the UCLA Immunogenetics Center.